 There’s plenty of apps out there that promise to transfer your contacts across platforms, and they likely do so, but we happen to be a fan of one in particular.
 Let’s check it out.

 The second method works perfectly if you are planning to completely abandon the world of iPhone and enter the world of Android.
 But, if you intend to use both iPhone and Android, you better have a way to sync calendars between your two phones.

 Thankfully, there’s the SmoothSync for Cloud Calendar app by Marten Gajda.
 It lets you establish an iPhone-to-Android connection for instantaneous calendar syncing from iPhone to Android — but not vice-versa.
 There’s no need for exporting, file downloads, uploads, or importing via web-based interfaces.
 Just set up the app, configure it, and it’s good to go.

-You can get the app from the Google Play Store for about US$3.00, which, I think, is a reasonable price for smooth and seamless syncing of your iPhone calendar to your Android device.
+You can get the app from the Google Play Store for $2.86, which, I think, is a reasonable price for smooth and seamless syncing of your iPhone calendar to your Android device.

 To use the app, first setup your iCloud account on your iPhone and allow it to backup your calendar to the cloud.

 After that, run SmoothSync on your Android device and login to your iCloud account within the app.

 Then, select which iCloud calendars to sync to your Android device.
 Once the connection is active and properly setup, and for as long as iCloud remains active on your iPhone, any change that you make in your iPhone calendar will be automatically reflected in your Android device.